 Setting up a home gym so you can workout in the comfort of your own house is a great idea.
 It can involve an entire room dedicated to workout gear or simply a small area where you can complete daily exercises.
 A home gym can include large machinery or consist of just a mat, some weights, and other exercise gear along with a screen of some sort to follow a routine.

 But how do you get started?
 There are various categories of fitness and health products from which to choose to set up home gyms of all kinds, whether you want to focus on cardio, weight training, high-intensity interval training (HIIT), or a variety of other exercises.
-And there are lots of subscription-based services like Fitbit Premium and iFit that you can use with devices to enhance the experience and give you that push you need to reach your goals.
+And there are lots of subscription-based services like Fitbit Premium, iFit, and JRNY that you can use with devices to enhance the experience and give you that push you need to reach your goals.

 Whether you are looking to get fit, shed pounds, build muscle, de-stress, or just ensure you live an overall healthier lifestyle, getting the daily steps and exercise you need to maintain good health, a home gym is a smart investment.